-Siembra Minera was granted certain gold, copper, silver and other strategic mineral rights within Bolivar State comprising approximately 18,950 hectares in an area located in the Km 88 gold mining district of southeast Bolivar State which includes the historical Brisas and Cristinas areas.
-In March 2022, the Ministry issued the Resolution to revoke the mining rights of Siembra Minera for alleged non-compliance with certain Venezuelan mining regulations.
-Siembra Minera filed a reconsideration request which was denied by the Ministry.
+In March 2022, the Ministry issued a Resolution to revoke the mining rights of Siembra Minera for alleged non-compliance by Siembra Minera with certain Venezuelan mining regulations.
+Siembra Minera filed a reconsideration request in May 2022 which was denied by the Ministry.
 The Company disagrees with both the substantive and procedural grounds claimed by the Venezuelan government regarding the revocation of mining rights and the reconsideration request.
-We are evaluating all legal rights and remedies that may be available to us under Venezuelan and other laws, under the Settlement Agreement and otherwise including the right to appeal the Resolution with the Venezuelan Supreme Court of Justice.
-Even if the Resolution is successfully annulled, the Sanctions, along with other constraints, could adversely impact our ability to finance, develop and operate the Siembra Minera Project or collect or repatriate sums under the Settlement Agreement.
+We are evaluating all legal rights and remedies that are available to us under Venezuelan and other laws, under the Settlement Agreement and otherwise and, in late 2022, we filed for an appeal of the Resolution with the Venezuelan Supreme Court of Justice.
+We also requested a precautionary measure of suspension of the effects of the Resolution which was denied.
+Even if there is a successful appeal or overturning of such resolution, the Sanctions, along with other constraints, could adversely impact our ability to finance, develop and operate the Siembra Minera Project or collect or repatriate sums under the Settlement Agreement.